- Books, Literature, and Writing»

 - The mosquito fogger truck -kids loved riding their bicycles in the rolling plumes of pesticide.
 I can still remember that distinctive smell.

-- We called our Aunts and Uncles Aunt and Uncle, never by their first names only
+- We called our Aunts and Uncles Aunt and Uncle, never by their first names only.
+It was a sign of respect.

 - Shiny black panther statues sat on top of TVs